abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/noise cancelation.md

 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/158213085/e898a0b1-e7b7-4364-b6e1-2eb49b439ed6)
 Kicad schematic:  Figure 2

 Students will build an inverting operational amplifier circuit with the output playing through speaker two.

 # Analysis

+ The success of the subsystem is determined by the student’s ability to hear, through the speakers, how the circuit's gain influences the output sound.
+Physically representing the gain of the circuit with the output sound of speaker two allows students to understand how the gain affects the circuit.
+In this subsystem there will be two speakers outputting a signal.
+With one speaker playing a 1 kHz tone, and the other speaker plays the tone after it travels through the circuit.
+When students build the non-inverting amplifier circuit, the output sound will amplify the original tone.
+When students build the inverting amplifier circuit, the output sound will cancel the original tone.
+Students can toggle with a push button on speaker two, so it is easy to hear the difference between the signals.
+The purpose of this subsystem is to familiarize students with building simple op amp circuits and understanding how the gain influences the signal.

 Non-Inverting Circuit
 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/158213085/194ff1d5-a952-4309-af51-a0ffe399b073)
 LT spice simulation:  Figure 3